-CE X
+User Instructions

-29808-0011 Issue AE
+AWT35-501242 Issue AK

-© Avery Weigh-Tronix, LLC 2012 All rights reserved.
+Dillon is a trademark of the Illinois Tool Works group of companies whose ultimate parent company is Illinois Tool Works Inc ("Illinois Tool Works").
+Copyright © 2019 Illinois Tool Works.
+All rights reserved.

-No part of this publication may be reproduced, stored in an electronic retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior written consent of the copyright owner, or as permitted by law or under license.
-Full acknowledgment of the source must be given.
-Avery Weigh-Tronix is a registered trade mark of the Avery Weigh-Tronix, LLC.
-This publication was correct at the time of going to print however, Avery Weigh-Tronix, LLC reserves the right to alter without notice the specification, design, price or conditions of supply of any product or service at any time.
+No part of this publication may be reproduced by making a facsimile copy, by the making of a copy in three dimensions of a two-dimensional work and the making of a copy in two dimensions of a three-dimensional work, stored in any medium by electronic means, or transmitted in any form or by any means, including electronic, mechanical, broadcasting, recording or otherwise without the prior written consent of the copyright owner, under license, or as permitted by law.

-All third party brands and product names used within this document are trademarks or registered trademarks of their respective holders.
+This publication was correct at the time of going to print, however Avery Weigh-Tronix reserves the right to alter without notice the specification, design, price or conditions of supply of any product or service at any time.